Ifycode-extension/gads-project-gallery-DOCS/contribution-guide/contributing.md

 * Get assigned to issues or tasks present on [the issues page](https://github.com/gads-projects/doc/issues)
 * Update outdated information in the [GADS project gallery doc](https://github.com/gads-projects/doc)
 * Suggest and/or add content, sections or page to the GADS project gallery doc
-* Report and fix broken links, grammatical or typographical errors in either the GADS project gallery doc or the project gallery repo
+*  [Create an issue](https://github.com/gads-projects/doc/issues) to report and fix problems such as broken links, grammatical or typographical errors present in the doc repo or the gallery repo

 ## Editing the project gallery doc